emojicode/emojicode.github.io/src/reference/literals.md

 # Literals

-This chapter provides introduces the literals that can be used in Emojicode source and their meaning.
+This chapter introduces the literals that can be used in Emojicode source and their meaning.

 ## Typing of Literals

-In Emojicode, the types of some literals not fixed but will be inferred based on [Type Expectations](types.html#type-expectations).
+In Emojicode, the types of some literals are not fixed but will be inferred based on [Type Expectations](types.html#type-expectations).
 If there is no expectation or the literal cannot satisfy the expectation, the literal will create an instance of a default type that is specified for each literal.

-These default types will come from the s package that can be compared to what’s called standard library in other programing languages.
+These default types will come from the s package, which can be compared to what’s called the standard library in other programing languages.
 It provides some of the most important classes and value types to write meaningful programs.

 ## Numeric Literals